Topic of the month – ADHD

 It is therefore no wonder that parents of children diagnosed as having ADHD often feel despair, isolation and guilt as ADHD can make family life very difficult, frustrating and stressful, leading to many difficulties in family relationships.

-The encouraging recommendations from this NICE report are that parents should be supported and given practical training and help in managing and caring for their child’s ADHD, and that the use of strong drugs like Ritalin should be used more sparingly.
+The encouraging recommendations from the NICE report are that parents should be supported and given practical training and help in managing and caring for their child’s ADHD, and that the use of strong drugs like Ritalin should be used more sparingly.